aaroncaraway/edxstats/chapter5.md

 ### 5.5 More on the Bootstrap (1 Question)

+But in this situation, that's not a reasonable assumption.
+Because the observations are not independent.
+So in general, when you set up the bootstrap and arrange for the sampling, you must figure out what parts of the data are independent.

+So one thing people do in a time series-- because the observations are not independent-- to correlate across time is to use what's called the block bootstrap.
+The block bootstrap divides the data up into blocks.
+And between blocks, one assumes that things are independent.

+So it's even worse in the sense that it's going to be even more biased.
+Well, how do you fix this problem?
+You can fix it by, when you train on the bootstrap sample and then predict the training sample, just recording the predictions for the points that did not occur in the bootstrap sample-- in other words, the points that are actually novel points.

+But then, this gets complicated.
+And in the end, it's really not worth it.
+If you push this idea to its conclusion, you can get something which is about as good as cross-validation.
+But it's much more complicated.
+So our view is for this particular problem, cross-validation is easier, and better, and the thing we recommend.

+QUESTION:
+If we have n data points, what is the probability that a given data point does not appear in a bootstrap sample?

+ANSWER:
+To construct a bootstrap sample, we repeatedly draw a single data point from a sample of size n, n times.
+Any given data point has a 1-1/n chance of not being selected in each draw.
+Hence, the chance of not being selected in any of the n draws is (1-1/n)^n

 ### 5.R Resampling in R (4 Questions)

 ### Chapter 5 Quiz (2 Questions)